-- 2.25% of any part of the value of the transaction not exceeding £250,000 - 3.5% of any part of the value of the transaction exceeding £250,000 but not exceeding £400,000 - 4% of any part of the value of the transaction exceeding £400,000 but not exceeding £750,000 - 4.25% of any part of the value of the transaction exceeding £750,000 but not exceeding £1 million - 4.5% of any part of the value of the transaction exceeding £1 million but not exceeding £2 million - 5.5% of any part of the value of the transaction exceeding £2 million
+- 2.25% of any part of the value of the transaction not exceeding £250,000 - 3.5% of any part of the value of the transaction exceeding £250,000 but not exceeding £400,000 - 4% of any part of the value of the transaction exceeding £400,000 but not exceeding £750.000 - 4.25% of any part of the value of the transaction exceeding £750,000 but not exceeding £1 million - 4.5% of any part of the value of the transaction exceeding £1 million but not exceeding £2 million - 5.5% of any part of the value of the transaction exceeding £2 million is defined.

-Ownership of property is taxed through a cadastral register of property.
-All land and buildings are measured by area with each square metre being a taxable property unit and each property unit is allocated to a tax band designated by the use to which that part of the property is defined.
 The tax rate for each band is levied annually for each calendar year commencing 1st January.
 The tax is payable by the owner of the property.
 The tax rates are reviewable annually as part of the general annual budget review of the States of Guernsey.
 Further "parochial taxes" are also levied on owners of property annually for each calendar year commencing 1st January for the provision of localised services (e.g. waste collections and street lighting) within the parochial administrative districts of the island and are voted on annually by the owners and/or occupants of property in each parish according to the budgeted proposals for the costs of meeting such services.
-There is also an island wide standing charge for domestic waste collection (or any business premises admitted to the service) which is not subject to the parochial vote but is dealt with as part of the general annual budget review of the States of Guernsev.
-Are taxes other than those described above imposed on individuals and, if so, how do they apply?
+There is also an island wide standing charge for domestic waste collection (or any business premises admitted to the service) which is not subject to the parochial vote but is dealt with as part of the general annual budget review of the States of Guernsey.